Topheral/Dating-analysis/README.md

 ## Conclusion

-Although this was slightly disappointing, it looks like there still is no real answers to the secret of love.
-It's not interests or hobbies, it's not attractiveness or intelligence or other traits.
+In conlusion, it looks like there still is no real answers to the secret of love.
+It's not a particular hobby or interest, it's not attractiveness, intelligence nor any other traits.
 Really it's just how much someone likes you.
-Who would have thought?
+Eventhough our group can't give a definite answer on how to get a significant other, we can give some insights on how to increase your chances in succesful dates, which in turn will eventually lead to obtaining a girlfriend.

 these are our conclusion: